- SEA LIFE, Ocean Tunnel

 Meet Noah

-- Noah our Green Sea Turtle is 11 years old
+- Noah is a Green Sea Turtle and is a vegetarian

-- Noah's shell is in two halves, the top is carapace and the underside is plastrong
+- His shell is in two halves - the top is carapace and the underside is plastron

 - Noah was captive-born at a turtle sanctuary in the Cayman Islands and all 8 species of turtle are now endangered

-- Noah is a firm favourite with the marine biologists as well as visitors and can be seen being stroked and tickled when there are scuba divers in the ocean tank, this exercise keeps him fit and active
+- He's a firm favourite with the marine biologists as well as visitors and can be seen being stroked and tickled when there are scuba divers in the ocean tank - this exercise keeps him fit and active!

 Did you know?